MrSluffy/LogoLockScreen/README.md

 Navigate and open  SystemUI/res-keyguard/keguard_clock_switch.xml

-And Replace with my keyguard_clock_switch.xml
+And Replace it with my keyguard_clock_switch.xml

 # Step-2